quinnliu/investment_letters/README.md

 # Why
-In the spirit of Warren Buffett, Charlie Munger, & companies that I admire I also plan on writing an annual investment letter detailing my investment strategy & results.
+In the spirit of companies that I admire I also plan on writing an annual investment letter detailing my investment strategy & results.
 As someone that enjoys teaching myself how to become a value investor I hope this file saves you some time & provides